Caan, Germany: Geography

-The community lies in the Westerwald between Koblenz and Siegen on the edge of the Kannenbäckerland.
+The municipality lies in the Westerwald between Koblenz and Siegen on the edge of the Kannenbäckerland.
 Caan belongs to the Verbandsgemeinde of Ransbach-Baumbach, a kind of collective municipality.

 History

 In 1250, Caan had its first documentary mention.
 The name Caan describes an old settlement from the noble family "von Kane."
-In 1352, thee Dietkirchen monastery acquired a share of land.
+In 1352, the Dietkirchen monastery acquired a share of land.
 A quarry was in operation in Caan in 1756.

-Its most famous football player is the goal scoring machine NG7, who has got a 2 goal/match rate.

 Politics

 The municipal council is made up of 12 council members who were elected in a majority vote in a municipal election on 7 June 2009.

 The current mayor is Roland Lorenz.

 Economy and infrastructure

-West of the community runs Bundesstraße 413 linking Koblenz and Hachenburg.
+West of the municipality runs Bundesstraße 413 linking Koblenz and Hachenburg.
 The A 48 with its Höhr-Grenzhausen interchange (AS 12) lies 8 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.